juju/docs/src/en/getting-started-jaas.md

 Juju as a Service (JAAS) is the fastest and easiest way to model and deploy your cloud-based applications.
-You can deploy Kubernetes to GCE in 10 minutes or get OpenStack running in Azure in 15 minutes, all from your web browser.
+You can deploy Kubernetes to GCE in 10 minutes and build a Hadoop with Spark solution in Azure, all from your web browser.

 When you use JAAS, Canonical manages the Juju infrastructure.
-This frees you to concentrate on your software and solutions.
+This frees you to concentrate on your applications.
 With JAAS you can deploy, configure, and operate your applications on the largest public clouds:
 [Amazon Web Services][aws], [Google Compute Engine][gce], and [Microsoft Azure][azure].

-All you will need is access to your public cloud credentials and an Ubuntu Single Sign On account.
+All you will need is access to your public cloud credentials and an Ubuntu Single Sign On (SSO) account.

 ## Log in to JAAS

 Open the [JAAS login page][jaaslogin] to begin.

-JAAS uses your [Ubuntu Single Sign On][ubuntuSSO] account for authentication - if you don't yet have an SSO account you can sign up for one here (it's easy and free).
+JAAS uses your [Ubuntu SSO][ubuntuSSO] account for authentication - if you don't yet have an SSO account you can sign up for one here (it's easy and free).

 ## Create a Model